IBM-Cloud/docs/cli/plugins/registry/index.md

 ## bx cr login
 Performs a `Docker login` against the registry.
-It is required to be able to push to, or pull from, the registry.
+It is required to be able to `Docker push` or `Docker pull` to the registry.
 This command is not required to run other `bx cr` commands.

 ```
 bx cr login [--target REGISTRY]